Cognitive State Inference from VR Motion via Motion Foundation Model: Method

 \subsection{Dataset Construction}

-We enforced strict integrity requirements to ensure consistency across sessions.
-Each session was required to contain exactly 30 trials; sessions with missing trials were discarded.
-All tracker files had to be present with standardized filenames, and each session was paired with a single VR recording, a self-annotation file, and a prediction-last file, except for the first participant.
+Raw tracking data from the headset, left controller, and right controller were recorded continuously at 72\,Hz during the VR session.
+For each tracker, we logged timestamped 6DoF motion consisting of 3D position and 3D rotation.
+Positions were recorded in meters, and rotations were stored as Euler angles in degrees using Unity’s default coordinate system.

+The custom-built Unity application additionally recorded trial timestamps and a continuous first-person VR camera video.
+After the session, this video was segmented into 30 trial-specific clips using the Unity timestamps.
+These clips were then uploaded to VIA~\cite{dutta2016vgg} for retrospective self-annotation.

-Tracker signals were preprocessed as follows.
-Euler angles were first unwrapped per axis to remove $360^\circ$ discontinuities.
-All three tracker streams (head, left hand, right hand) were then resampled to a uniform 72\,Hz grid using linear interpolation.
-Short gaps of at most two frames ($\leq 27.8$\,ms) were forward-filled, while longer gaps were dropped to preserve signal quality.
+Before constructing the dataset, the three tracker streams were synchronized to a shared 72\,Hz timeline.
+Euler angles were first unwrapped along each axis to remove $360^\circ$ discontinuities.
+The head, left-hand, and right-hand streams were then linearly interpolated onto a common 72\,Hz grid.
+Short missing segments of at most two frames were forward-filled, while longer missing segments were discarded to preserve signal quality.